DIY Passive House

-This is the story of a house, a rain tank, an incredible view, and two homeowners who didn’t quite realize what they were getting themselves into.
+This is the story of an energy-efficient house, a rain tank, an incredible view, and two determined homeowners who didn’t quite realize what they were getting themselves into.

 I’ve been involved in eco-building for 25 years in Seattle, earning awards for LEED homes and a LEED Platinum grocery store.
 So when Gary and Marian Aamodt contacted me in 2009, looking to build the third-ever Passive House in Washington state—and my first—I was intrigued by the challenge.
 But the Passive House standard was only the beginning of what made this project so unique.

 Long-time environmentalists, the Aamodts wanted their next home to be comprehensively green: low-VOC and net-positive energy, with formaldehyde-free materials, FSC-certified lumber, and solar electricity and hot water.
 In the end, they stayed on the grid only because digging a 1200-ft. trench was easier than dealing with batteries—and cheaper, too, factoring in future credits for excess energy production.
 To reach their ambitious goals on a limited budget, the Aamodts had another uncommon request.
 They wanted to do the construction themselves.

 I first became excited about Passivhaus in 2009 when the founders of Passive House Institute U.S. (PHIUS) spoke to a packed room at my local library.
 I had to stand outside in the bushes for their talk, looking in through an open window.
 The rainbow colors of their thermal images captivated me: This was serious building science!